Surgical Procedures: Surgery and Staging for Rhabdomyosarcoma

 Each case is given a stage, a group, and a risk category.

-• Stage is defined by the tumor size, location (favorable versus unfavorable), and whether there is metastasis (spread to other areas of the body).
-Stages go from 1 through 4.
+- Stage is defined by the tumor size, location (favorable versus unfavorable), and whether there is metastasis (spread to other areas of the body).
+Stages go from 1 to 4.

-• The group is defined by whether there is metastatic disease and how much of the tumor was removed during surgery.
-It is described as group I through IV.
+- The group is defined by whether the cancer is metastatic and how much of the tumor was removed during surgery.
+It is described as group I (1) through IV (4).

 Surgery is often used to treat rhabdomyosarcoma.
 The type of surgery used depends on the size and location of the cancer.
 Your care team will talk to you about the specifics of your surgery.